 Recent Historical Context

 Starbucks built their business around the concept of third places in the 1990’s.
-However, as the drive-through takes over their business, the success as a third place is diminished.
+However, as the drive-through takes over their business, the success as a third place has diminished.
 In my local context in Maryland, local breweries are taking over the Third Place world.
 Particularly, a number of farms are now growing hops and other ingredients and converting barns into breweries and gathering spaces.
 The header image for this post is taken at one such Farm Brewery.

 The Church’s Return